message/iata/MH.md

-Published 27.01.2022
+Published 25.02.2022
-Until 28 February 2022, passengers are not allowed to enter.
+Until 31 March 2022, passengers are not allowed to enter.